-The A, or Address record, is one of the most commonly used record types.
+The A, or Address record, is one of the most used record types.
 It allows you to map a domain name to an IP address.
 When adding an A record, the domain name is automatically appended to the name you enter.
-So, for example, if you want to make an A record for www.yourdomain.com, you would only need to add www for the name value.
-The yourdomain.com part is automatically assumed.
+So, for example, if you want to make an A record for www.example.com, you would only need to add www for the name value.
+The example.com part is automatically assumed.
 Example:

 www 86400 IN A 123.456.78.90

 A TXT record allows you to add text data into your DNS records.
 A common use is ownership verification.
 For example, if you want to use Google Webmaster Tools, one way of proving you own the domain is to add a TXT record containing a randomly generated string provided by Google.
 Google then checks to see if the record exists to confirm you control the domain.